Skip to content

 The core design principle is simple: deny all by default.
 An AI agent operating under SDOS has zero permissions until policy explicitly grants them.
 This inverts the typical AI deployment model, where agents start with broad access and teams scramble to restrict it after incidents occur.

-This classification happens at the infrastructure layer, not inside the model.
-The agent does not decide its own risk tier.
-The agent does not know what tier a given action falls into until SDOS returns a permit or deny decision.
+SDOS classifies every agent action by risk level before execution.
+Classification happens at the infrastructure layer, not inside the model.
+The agent does not decide its own risk level.
+The agent does not know what classification a given action receives until SDOS returns a permit or deny decision.
 This is the distinction between self-governance (which is not governance) and architectural governance (which is).

-SDOS places seven policy enforcement points across the decision pipeline.
-These are not optional middleware — they are structural gates that every action must pass through.
+Multiple independent enforcement points evaluate each action across the governance pipeline.
 An agent cannot route around them because they exist at a layer below the agent's execution environment.

 Every policy decision — permit, deny, escalate — is logged at the infrastructure layer with tamper-evident properties.
 This audit trail is not generated by the model.
 It is not a summary of what the model says it did.
 It is an independent record of what SDOS actually allowed and blocked.